-This is the first election since the UK took the unprecedented step earlier this year to declare a climate emergency.
-It makes sense then that, along with Brexit, the environment has taken centre stage during the campaign.
+The 2019 General Election was the first since the UK took the unprecedented step to declare a climate emergency, so it made sense the environment took centre stage during the campaign.

-The Conservatives, Labour, Lib Dems, Greens, and SNP have all laid down deadlines for the UK to reach net zero carbon emissions.
-They’ve all promised to spend billions fighting climate change, and vowed to plant huge numbers of trees over the next few years.
+The Conservatives, Labour, Lib Dems, Greens, and SNP all laid down deadlines for the UK to reach net zero carbon emissions.
+They all promised to spend billions fighting climate change, and vowed to plant huge numbers of trees over the next few years.

 What’s on this page?